junxit/us-congress-bills-113/metadata.md

 - 2014-06-25 — Introduced in House
 - 2014-06-25 — Referred to the House Committee on Veterans' Affairs.
 - 2014-06-25 — Sponsor introductory remarks on measure.
 (CR H5735)
+- 2014-07-18 — Referred to the Subcommittee on Economic Opportunity.
+- 2014-07-23 — Referred to the Subcommittee on Health.
+- 2014-07-23 — Subcommittee on Economic Opportunity Discharged.
+- 2014-09-10 — Committee Consideration and Mark-up Session Held.
+- 2014-09-10 — Ordered to be Reported in the Nature of a Substitute (Amended) by Voice Vote.
+- 2014-12-03 — Placed on the Union Calendar, Calendar No. 484.
+- 2014-12-03 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+113-645.
+- 2014-12-03 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+113-645.